Canadian Health Measures Survey (CHMS)

 Collection includes a combination of a personal interview using a computer-assisted interviewing method and, for the physical measures, a visit to a mobile examination centre (MEC) specifically designed for the survey.

 The CHMS will collect data in 16 sites across the country.
-The collection sites are located in seven provinces: Prince Edward Island, New Brunswick, Quebec, Ontario, Saskatchewan, Alberta and British Columbia.
+The collection sites are located in seven provinces: Nova Scotia, New Brunswick, Quebec, Ontario, Saskatchewan, Alberta and British Columbia.
 Collection is scheduled so that each region is distributed within the two-year collection period, distributed between seasons and in a way that tries to minimize the movement of staff and equipment between sites.
-The CHMS MEC stays in each site for five to seven weeks, collecting direct measures from approximately 350 respondents per site.
+The CHMS MEC stays in each site for five to seven weeks, collecting direct measures from approximately 410 to 470 respondents per site.

 First step: personal interview at the household

 The first contact with respondents is a letter sent through the mail.
 The letter informs people living at the sampled address that an interviewer will visit their home to collect some information about the household.

 At the home, the application randomly selects one or two respondents and the interviewer conducts a separate health interview with each of them.
 The interview takes 45 to 60 minutes per respondent.
 The interviewer then assists the respondent in setting an appointment for the physical measures at the CHMS MEC.

 Statistics Canada uses MECs to conduct the physical measures portion of the survey.
 Similar MECs have been used successfully for years by the National Health and Nutrition Examination Survey (NHANES) in the United States.